NYULibraries/mediacommons_admin/README.md

-MediaCommons Admin
+MediaCommons admin
 -----
-MediaCommons Admin its a Rubik sub-module, a clean admin theme designed for use with the admin module.
+MediaCommons admin its a Rubik sub-module, a clean admin theme designed for use with the admin module.

 Requirements